nysenate/NYSenate.gov-Website-D9/README.md

 The initial pass of the build script downloads several dependencies and an intermittent internet connection will affect the initial build process.

+At this point, you can return to the procedure outlined in the [New Project Setup document](https://codeandtheory.atlassian.net/wiki/spaces/MC/pages/63242682/New+Project+Setup).

 ### Troubleshooting
 * Ensure Vagrant has provisioned without errors.
 Correct errors before proceeding.
 After vagrant provision is successful it maybe be helpful to vagrant halt && vagrant up`